Wasatch 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The route traverses the central Wasatch Mountains and follows a ridge-line and single-track trails through many named features.
-Key points on the course include the mouth of Bair Canyon, Francis Peak, Farmington Flats, Arthur's Fork, Sessions Ridge, City Creek Pass, Big Mountain Pass, Bald Mountain, and the Lambs Canyon I-80 exit aid station.
-Runners continue up Lambs Canyon, Mill Creek Canyon, past Dog and Desolation Lakes, along the Wasatch Crest trail to Brighton, and over Katherine and Sunset Passes.
-The route also goes down American Fork Canyon, up Pole Line Pass and Baker Pass, around Mill Creek Peak through the Glide and the Plunge, and down to Pot Hollow Canyon trail head.
-From there the course follows Cummings Parkway along the ridge above Heber Valley, crosses Cascade Springs Road, descends Decker Canyon, and follows the Deer Creek Reservoir Trail to the finish at Soldier Hollow.
-Visit the organization's website for the most recent information.
+The route traverses or passes by Francis Peak, Farmington Flats, Arthur's Fork, Sessions Ridge, City Creek Pass, Big Mountain Pass, Bald Mountain, Lambs Canyon, Mill Creek Canyon, Dog and Desolation Lakes, the Wasatch Crest to Brighton, Katherine and Sunset Passes, American Fork Canyon, Pole Line Pass, Baker Pass, Mill Creek Peak, the Glide and the Plunge, Pot Hollow Canyon, Cummings Parkway, Cascade Springs Road, Decker Canyon, and the Deer Creek Reservoir Trail before reaching Soldier Hollow.

 100 mi